Creative Apple-Themed Lessons and Classroom Projects

 Watch Reading Rainbow Episode #1113 — How to Make an Apple Pie, which features the book How to Make an Apple Pie and See the World.
 In this episode, LeVar works on recipes including lasagna and apple raisin muffins.
 This sets the tone for creating something in the classroom.

-The second recipe is for no-bake cookies.
-It is a great classroom recipe.
+The second recipe is for no-bake thumbprint cookies — a great classroom recipe that needs no oven at all.

 Apple Tart